t-willis/work-day-scheduler/README.md

 # Work Day Scheduler

-A daily planner that updates dynamically using jQuery.
+A daily planner that updates dynamically using jQuery, Day.js, and Bootstrap.

 ---